beauvais/content_production/content-engagement-process.md

 ### Discover

+{% hint style="info" %}
+**Discovery is defining purpose.**
+{% endhint %}

-Discovery is where we aim to set the scope of work to be done.
-We start wide with purpose definitions and broad needs assessments, narrowing down into identifying tasks to be done.
+Discovery is where we define goals.
+We start wide with purpose definitions and broad needs assessments, narrowing down into identifying tasks to be done in a scope of work.
 We'd look to assess what we have (looking at existing content, marketing channels and initiatives, websites, etc).
 General discovery outcomes include:

 * Defined purposes
 * Articulated audiences